-After many weeks of research, online comparisons, reading reviews, watching YouTube videos and countless hours spent on /r/homelab, I can safely say that the following three companies’ devices will fully cover all of your routing and switching needs: Cisco > Ubiquiti > TP-Link.
-Sorry TP, nothing personal you are just 3rd, but not last, is that better?
+After many weeks of research, online comparisons, reading reviews, watching YouTube videos, and countless hours spent on /r/homelab, I can safely say that the following three companies’ devices will fully cover all of your routing and switching needs: Cisco > Ubiquiti > TP-Link.
+Sorry TP, nothing personal you are just 3rd, but not last; is that better?

-For my setup I’m going more small-business than home office, as far as equipment goes.
+For my setup, I’m going more small-business than a home office, as far as equipment goes.
 I’d like to be able to have future access to more features.
 I plan to circle back to this section and post another article with my new network setup.
 The following were my selections, followed by the runner ups.